sametmax/django-quicky/README.md

 View decorators
 ===============

 Rendering template and json bore you to death ?
-Just say the word:

     from django_quicky import view